Skip To Main Content

 Learn More and Apply

-We accept students throughout the year, and it's not too late for the 23-24 school year!
+We accept students throughout the year!

 So if you are new to Shoreline or Lake Forest Park, or you have a young child enrolling in school for the first time, now is the time to sign up for school in Shoreline School District.